EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 argument multiple times for each directory.

-**Note:** These options are not meaningful for the "bare" platform, where TPAexec will not alter the network configuration of existing servers.
+**Note:** These options are not meaningful for the "bare" platform, where TPA will not alter the network configuration of existing servers.

 ### Instance type